STAVE CHURCHES IN THE FJORDS

 Borgund Stave Church at Borgund in Lærdal

-Borgund Stave Church was built around year 1181 AD. at Borgund in the Lærdalsdalen valley in Lærdal, Vestland.
+Borgund Stave Church was built around year 1181 AD. at Borgund in the Lærdalsdalen valley in Lærdal.
+Lærdal is the gateway to the Sognefjord.
 This is the most visited stave church in Norway, and with its charasteristic design it has often been used as a “model” when other stave churches has been restored or built.
-There is a visitor center and café near by where you can buy tickets and get information about the church.

 Hopperstad Stave Church in Vik in Sogn